 The student’s information that is presented on the 1098-T form is the information that the student has provided to the University.
-If the SSN is missing, it has not been provided by the student, then Heartland ECSI assigns a random identification number.
+If the SSN is missing, that means that it has not been provided by the student.
 To update the SSN information, the student must contact the Registrar’s Office.
-Once that information is completed in the Registrar’s Office, the student must contact the Controller’s Office Student Fees department informing them they have updated their SSN.
+Once that information is completed in the Registrar’s Office, the student must contact the Controller’s Office - Student Fees department informing them they have updated their SSN.
 If it is prior to March 26th, the information will be updated on the 1098-T and transmitted to the IRS.

 Please keep in mind that failure to provide a correct SSN could result in a $100 penalty imposed by the IRS.